 Provide employee development for those eager to learn and stretch themselves.
 Create employee engagement and make a company's values and vision prominent so their work can be meaningful.
 Business success is definitely a different beast these days.

 It's not a question of them getting out if you are not trying to box them in.

-For more on workplace behavior, success strategies in business, and entrepreneurship, check out our HeartLead resources.
+For more on redirecting employee behavior, success strategies in business and entrepreneurship, check out Heartmanity for Business.